Baseline Funding stream

 What are the funding allocations and contribution limits under the Baseline Funding stream?

-Final funding allocations will be calculated once all capital plan applications have been reviewed.
-It is expected that notional allocations will be provided to applicants who are invited to submit a capital plan application following review of the Expression of Interest submissions.
+Final funding allocations will be calculated once all Capital Plan applications have been reviewed.
+It is expected that notional allocations will be provided to applicants who are invited to submit a Capital Plan application following review of the Expression of Interest submissions.

-Funding contribution limits are outlined below:
+The funding contribution limits are outlined below:

-Federal Costs Share
+Federal Cost Share

 Baseline Component |